 Microsoft Teams is a free piece of software that lets you communicate with coworkers.
 It features some pretty interesting features and is integrated with the rest of Microsoft’s software, making it an attractive messaging option for people who work a lot within OneDrive or SharePoint.
-In this article, we’ll go over what Microsoft Teams is and how it works.
+Follow along as our expert team of independent reviewers go over what Microsoft Teams is and how it works.

 - Microsoft Teams clearly takes a lot of cues from Slack, though it isn’t a clone by any stretch.
 Overall we think Slack does chat better, while Teams is better with video calls, which is why it’s the best Slack alternative.

 - The free plan of Microsoft Teams should be enough for most people, though if you want some advanced functionality, you’ll have to pay.